 Central Tanami Project Joint Venture (Tanami Gold 50%)

 The Central Tanami Project (“CTP”) is located 650 kilometres northwest of Alice Springs in the Tanami Region of the Northern Territory.
+It comprises four granted Exploration Licences, two Exploration Licences Applications and five granted Mineral Leases that cover a total area of 2,110km², encompassing highly prospective, yet underexplored geological sequences renowned for their endowment of gold.

-Geology and Mineralisation
+Geology

-The identified gold deposits within the CTP are predominantly hosted within the Neoproterozoic Mt Charles Formation, an interbedded sequence of fine to coarse grained sedimentary rocks and basalt up to 1.5 km thick.
+The gold deposits within the CTP are predominantly hosted within the Neoproterozoic Mt Charles Formation, an interbedded sequence of fine to coarse grained sedimentary rocks and basalt up to 1.5 km thick.
 This Formation is interpreted to be the lateral equivalent of the Dead Bullock Formation, which hosts the world class Callie gold deposit to the southeast and the Stubbins Formation that hosts the Bald Hill deposits to the northwest.
 The Mt Charles Formation however, forms a broad syncline sandwiched between and wrapping around the Coomarie and Frankenia granite intrusions with a dominant moderate to steep west-northwest dip within the CTP area.

 The key CTP deposit, the Groundrush Gold Deposit (“Groundrush”) sits in an almost arcuate belt of sediments between two major granitoid intrusions.
 It represents a reverse fault orogenic system, with mineralisation typically hosted in stacked vein sets with a variety of orientations, as well as sub-vertical quartz-filled shear zones, within a fractionated dolerite sill.
 Minor mineralisation also extends into the adjacent turbiditic sediments.
 Along with the various orientations of veining, there also exists a variety of types, which has been identified over a collective strike length of 1,900 metres, with mineralisation predominantly occurring as free gold with variable amounts of pyrite and arsenopyrite.